Electricity (Orchestral Manoeuvres in the Dark song): Legacy

 Andrew Trendell of NME recognised "Electricity" as a "classic" and "one of the most influential singles of the post-punk era".
 The Guardian's Mary Harron wrote that the song "pioneered a new electronic pop", while Mike Mettler of Digital Trends said it "is generally acknowledged as being the pioneering inspirational synth-pop track for many early electronic artists".
 Author and musician Rudi Esch described "Electricity" as "a song that started a new movement"; Esch borrowed its title for his book, Electri_City: The Düsseldorf School of Electronic Music (2016).
-AFI and Blaqk Audio frontman Davey Havok called the track "groundbreaking".
+John Earls of Classic Pop called the track "groundbreaking", as did AFI and Blaqk Audio frontman, Davey Havok.

 Erasure bandleader Vince Clarke (formerly chief songwriter of Depeche Mode and Yazoo) told the BBC, "When I was 18 or 19 I heard a single called 'Electricity' by Orchestral Manoeuvres in the Dark.
 It sounded so different from anything I'd heard; that really made me want to make electronic music, 'cause it was so unique."
 The song was a fixture in the DJ sets of Duran Duran's Nick Rhodes; bandmate John Taylor cited it as an early influence on the group.
-Alphaville's Marian Gold identified the track as a key source of confidence and inspiration for his band, while Take That's Gary Barlow recalled it as an important song from his youth, representative of sounds he "dreamed of making".
-"Electricity" and its cover art were highly influential on the parallel music and graphic design careers of Brett Wickens (co-founder of the groups Spoons and Ceramic Hello); the track also directly inspired the formation of the band Nation of Language.
+The track has also impacted artists such as Alphaville, No Doubt, Ministry's Al Jourgensen, Take That's Gary Barlow, and Nation of Language, whose formation it directly inspired.
+"Electricity" and its cover art were highly influential on the parallel music and graphic design careers of Brett Wickens (co-founder of the groups Spoons and Ceramic Hello).
 BBC Radio's Steve Lamacq has named the "wonderful" song as his inspiration to become a radio DJ, noting that he wanted to afford air time to similar, "curious" music.